nataliegass/nataliegass.github.io/_posts/2020-02-29-how-to-markdown.markdown

 | Dirt        | Air         | Water         |
 | Fox         | Bee         | Dolphin       |

-### Emoji Example
-Gone camping! :tent: Be back soon.

-That is so funny! :joy:

-:earth_africa: We love the earth.

-:two_hearts: Always give love.

-### Task List Example
-- [ ] Write the press releasse
-- [x] Update the website
-- [ ] Contact the media

 [^1]: This is the first footnote.

 [^bignote]: Here's footnote with multiple paragraphs and code.